-Controlling risks involves looking out for identified, residual and secondary risks, identifying any new risks, taking quick corrective action when a risk materializes, planning further preventive actions when you identify a trend of a new risk, and measuring effectiveness of risk responses.
+Monitoring risks involves looking for identified, residual and secondary risks, identifying any new risks, taking quick corrective action when a risk materializes, planning further preventive actions when you identify a trend of a new risk, and measuring effectiveness of risk responses.

 Risk register is the single most important input.
-This comes from the project management activity to Identify Project Risks, and lists identified risks, their symptoms and frequencies, possible responses, and time and cost budget allocated for dealing with risks.
+This comes from the project management activity to Identify Project Risks.
+It lists identified risks, their symptoms and frequencies, and time and cost budget allocated for dealing with risks.

 You would need status of each of the planned deliverables, schedule progress and costs incurred on the project.